Grand Slam (professional wrestling): TNA Wrestling (2009)

 The first Total Nonstop Action Wrestling (TNA - known as Impact Wrestling from 2017–2023) Grand Slam winner was crowned on March 15, 2009, at TNA's Destination X pay-per-view event.
 At said event, then three-time TNA Triple Crown champion A.J.
 Styles defeated Booker T for the TNA Legends Championship.
 On the March 19 episode of TNA's primary television program, TNA Impact!, announcer Mike Tenay stated that Styles had become the first TNA Grand Slam winner by capturing the World Heavyweight (NWA or TNA), World Tag Team (NWA or TNA), X Division, and Legends Championships (The Legends Championship was subsequently renamed the Global, Television, and King of the Mountain Championship, before being fully retired).

 Under TNA's definition of the Grand Slam, wrestlers are eligible to be a multiple Grand Slam winner each time they complete a new circuit.
 Thus far, only A.J.
 Styles has won the Grand Slam on more than one occasion.
 On August 15, 2016, the TNA King of the Mountain Championship was once again retired when Lashley unified the title into his TNA World Heavyweight Championship.
-In a March 26, 2018, article on the Impact Wrestling website, the eligibility of the Impact Grand Championship, which replaced the King of the Mountain Championship, as a Grand Slam title was confirmed.
+In an article from March 26, 2018, on the Impact Wrestling website, the eligibility of the Impact Grand Championship, which replaced the King of the Mountain Championship, as a Grand Slam title was confirmed.
 During a press conference on June 4, 2018, Austin Aries unified the Impact Grand Championship with the Impact World Title.
-The eligibility of the TNA International Championship was confirmed as a Grand Slam title after Frankie Kazarian won the TNA World Title, with him previously holding the X Division, International, and Tag Team Titles.
+The eligibility of the TNA International Championship was confirmed as a Grand Slam title after Frankie Kazarian won the TNA World Title in late 2025, with him previously holding the X Division, International, and Tag Team Titles.